DylanGlass/theHobblinGoblin/private/FantasticLocations/mourteen.md

 	- Recently one of his roosters has begun to glow in the moonlight.
 He believes this to be a sign from the god of light.
 	- He wishes to drink from the charred Boot of Mortimer, which is considered a great honor in Mourteen.

-## Plot Hooks:
-- The local stablemaster's rooster has begun to glow in the moonlight.
-- The preist is secretly making sunwine for an upcoming festival and requires a rare flower.
-- A theif is looking for a map of a hidden dungeon.
-- Cheese has been going missing from peoples yards.
-(Sigmond)
-- A hunter was attacked by a monster in the woods.
-His arm has been bitten.
-(Sigmond)